janekzimoch/Using_Kafka_with_ML_model/README.md

 * ML_system (Part C)
   * all of the above

+Download this repository to a directory called <code>Vector.ai</code>.

 # Classifier (Part A)
 ### How to use
 cd to <code>Classifier/</code>  and from the command line run: \